Anmol977/anmol977/README.md

 <p>
   <b>I am a full-stack web developer from India.</b>
   <br/>
   <p>I am experienced in Angular and React JavaScript frameworks.
-While I am comfortable with the front-end role but I find myself acting as a back-end developer most of the times.
+While I am comfortable with the front-end role, I find myself acting as a back-end developer most of the times.
 I am also interested in networking and cloud computing.
 I am also interested in developing my own simulations of various real-world phenomena.</p>
  </p>

 ### Programming Languages